 Holy Stone has produced a wide range of drones that cater to an equally wide range of ages and experience levels.
 Both young children and adults, not to mention beginners and experts, can find a drone that’s just right for them.
 The problem then, is knowing which option might be the best one for you – and is there one that’s good for everyone?
-We tested the Holy Stone HS120D to find out if it fits the bill.
+We tested the Holy Stone HS120D (which you can buy here) to find out if it fits the bill.

 Our Score for the Holy Stone HS120D Drone